plyght/birch/README.md

 ## Architecture

-Keystone is a single Rust binary with:
+Birch is a single Rust binary with:
 - CLI for manual operations
 - Optional background daemon for app-signal handling
 - File-based locking and audit logging